Store Hours

 Protect Your Garden With Mulch

-Finish it all off with compost and mulch.
+Finish your planting by following it with mulch and compost.
 Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more flowers and fruit.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster larger plants that bear more flowers and fruit.
+Compost and mulch can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
+Early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
 Shop for the soil, fertilizer, and seeds you need in the aisles of your Seymour Garden Center, online, or on our mobile app.
 Let's get growing together.

 1000 E Hwy 131